 The Center for Chemical Process Safety (CCPS) developed the Process Safety Incident Database to collect, track and share important process safety incidents and experiences among project participants.

-Read more about PSID by clicking the links below.
-Additional PSID information and demonstrations are available from the PSID Staff Project Lead at CCPS_PSID@aiche.org.
+Read more about PSID by clicking the link below.
+If you have any questions, or would like additional PSID information, please contact the PSID Staff Project Lead at CCPS_PSID@aiche.org.